-Indonesia is a competitive and secure place for business investment.
-Indonesia is a country with abundant natural resources, a 240-million-strong domestic market and a GDP of US$ 1.2 trillion.
-Robust domestic demand has allowed the economy to grow steadily at between 6-7 percent.
+Indonesia is a competitive and secure place for business investment, with abundant natural resources, a 240-million-strong domestic market, and a GDP of US$1.2 trillion.
+It is the 16th largest economy in the world with a robust domestic economy growing at over 5 percent.

 As Indonesia transitions to a modern economy, brain-based businesses can find niches in many sectors of the economy, with specialist consultants of all kinds required.
 Executive headhunting has become commonplace due to talent deficits in certain sectors.
 Entering the consulting business and providing and providing advice, guidance and talent for clients in specialized areas can lead to tremendous growth opportunities.
 Management, technical and marketing consultants are required across an array of sectors, including construction, natural resources, digital and information technology, manufacturing, automotive and education.

 The manufacturing sector is growing by over 7% per annum, driven by business expansions, new factories, increased production and new investment.
 This growth has also increased Indonesia’s imports of factory machines.
-Manufacturing accounted for 24% of GDP in 2013, with the country’s expanding middle-class and competitive workforce luring more foreign investors.
+Manufacturing accounts for 24% of GDP, with the country’s expanding middle-class and competitive workforce luring more foreign investors.
 Strong areas for investment include electronics, textiles, palm oils, automotives, footwear and chemicals.

 Tourism & Accomodation

 Whether you want to establish a cafe, restaurant, yacht charter operation, dive resort, hotel or spa, the opportunities abound.
 Indonesia has some of the world's most beautiful tourist destinations.
 Popular locations include Bali, Yogyakarta and Lombok.
 There are also many emerging destinations, especially in eastern Indonesia.
-High cultural diversity and natural beauty helped to attract 8.8 million foreign visitors in 2013, reaping revenue of US$10.05 billion.
-In 2014, domestic tourists are expected to make 251 million trips, while 9.2 million foreign tourists are forecast to visit.
+High cultural diversity and natural beauty continue to attract foreign visitors.

 Food Crops & Plantations

-Indonesia's US$ 6 billion pharmaceutical market is one of the fastest growing in Asia, expanding at an annual rate of 12.5%.
-The country’s healthcare sector is worth US$ 23.5 billion and could reach US$ 30 billion by 2016.
+Indonesia's US$7 billion pharmaceutical market is one of the fastest growing in Asia, expanding at an annual rate of 12.5%.
+The country’s healthcare sector is worth US$23.5 billion and could reach US$ 30 billion by 2016.
 Rising government healthcare expenditure and growing life expectancy are behind this robust growth, a trend that is set to continue.
 Indonesia's drug spending per capita was just $20 per person in 2010, compared to $50 in the Philippines and $100 in Vietnam.
 However, Indonesia's per capita pharmaceutical spending is rising quickly, and expected to reach $150 per person in 2015-2016.

 Oil & Gas

-The mainstay of the Indonesian economy, and currently undergoing rapid growth due to high oil prices and high domestic demand.
+A mainstay of the Indonesian economy, with high domestic demand.
 Indonesia has 3.18 trillion cubic meters of proven gas reserves, making it the top ranking country in Asia for gas reserves.
 Indonesia is a key exporter of natural gas.
-Indonesia has been a net importer of oil since 2004, owing to strong domestic consumption, but sizable reserves may lie in eastern Indonesia.
+Despite its huge oil reserves Indonesia is a net importer, owing to strong domestic consumption.
 The government aims to increase oil production to one million bpd by offering new exploration rights, favorable tax treatment and improved production splits.
 The government has highlighted several recent discoveries at deepwater sites as fundamental to the continued development of the nation’s petroleum industry.

 Food & Beverage Industry

 Indonesia’s food and beverage industry has expanded robustly in recent years, thanks to a growing middle class with rising purchasing power at home, as well as stronger export demand.
-The industry projects sales of Rp 850 trillion in 2014, up 6% from 2013's Rp 800 trillion.
-Over 92% of this is expected to be from the domestic market.
 Development of organized retail infrastructure and modern retail outlets across the country's cities has also played a part in fostering this growth.